Skip to content

 Presenting our players and makers for 2026 (listed alphabetically)!

-AXIS THREE TRIO (AUS)
+AXIS THREE (AUS)

-The Axis Three Trio comprises Glenn Rogers, Don Candy, and Brendan Biddiss.
+Axis Three comprises Glenn Rogers, Don Candy, and Brendan Biddiss.
 Three Australian guitarists united by a curiosity for harmony, texture, and expression.
 Their music inhabits the space where classical precision meets the spontaneity of jazz.
 Through subtle interplay and open improvisation, they create soundscapes that are at once contemplative and rhythmically alive.

 THE COUNTRY BLUES, RAGTIME AND VINTAGE JAZZ ROADSHOW (AUS)